andresugartechea/introToIM/finalProject/journal.md

 ## Project description:

+_"Sad shower in New York"_ is an artwork from my portfolio recreated on raster graphic editors and Processing to add interaction with Arduino using sensors.

+-

-_"Sad shower in New York"_ is n artwork inspired by two paintings from two different artists: one with the same name, _"Sad shower in New York"_by Tracey Emin
+The concept is inspired by the juxtaposition of two paintings that I like: _"Sad shower in New York"_ by Tracey Emin (left), and _"Composition"_ by Sophie Taeuber-Arp (right).

+- add both

+The purpose of this project is to reinforce the melancholic tone of the original painting through the interactivity provided by the sensors, adding primarily sound, movement, animation and playing with the color palettes.

 ## Journal: